puthurr/ocrlayout/README.md

 ## BBoxHelper Setup

 BBoxHelper has been developed for Python 3.7+.
+Install the requirements as specified in the requirements.txt.

 Depending on your preferred OCR service Microsoft Azure or Google,